lukechn99/BoomerCare/README.md

 HackDuke 2020

 ## How to Run
+Create the React app with this [guide](https://github.com/facebook/create-react-app)
+**Please reference** this [project](https://github.com/lukechn99/sdc2020-constructionsite/tree/main/sdc-app) for examples and more instructions.
 Run with react ```npm run``` (probably. we can update the actual instructions later)

 ## How Our App Works